Vasque Breeze LT GTX - Women's Review

 Though we were excited about how lightweight these boots were at first, we were unsure they would make the cut in the rest of our metric comparisons.
 It turns out the Breeze LT nailed it in terms of comfort, support, and traction.
 Its lowest performances come in water resistance and durability.

-For being the lightest model in this review, the Vasque Breeze LT is surprisingly comfortable.
-Vasque may have cut corners somewhere to cut weight on these shoes, but they didn't seem to skimp on comfort.
-Though they may not be as burly as some boots we have reviewed in the past, the Breeze's provided enough cushion underfoot to carry moderate weight.
-The padded tongue provides cushion for the top of the foot, while the heel and ankle provide even more padding for the back of the foot (Achilles and heel).
+For being the lightest model we tested among our top-ranked women's hiking boots, the Vasque Breeze LT is surprisingly comfortable.
+Vasque may have cut corners somewhere to cut weight on these shoes, but they didn't skimp on comfort.
+They're not as burly as some Vaque boots we've reviewed in the past, but the Breeze LT provided enough cushion underfoot to carry moderate weight.
+The padded tongue cushions the top of the foot, while the heel and ankle provide even more padding for the back of the foot (Achilles and heel).
 The lacing system starts high up on the top of the foot, which makes fine-tuning the fit of the toe box a bit more difficult.
 Shoes that are more adjustable will have a lacing system that starts closer to the top of the toe box.
 Our wide-footed lead tester was able to get them to fit comfortably with a bit of work.

 Both the ankle and sole of the Vasque Breeze LT are fairly stiff — providing stability and support.
 When twisted, the Breeze barely moves, which shows the stiffness of the midsole.
 This, combined with the lightweight feel of the boot, creates a running-shoe feel without the sloppiness of a runner.